cakephp/docs/en/development/configuration.rst

 .. php:method:: read($key)

     :param string $key: The key name or identifier to load.

+    This method should load/parse the configuration data identified by ``$key`` and return an array of data in the file.

 .. php:exception:: ConfigureException

     Thrown when errors occur when loading/storing/restoring configuration data.
+    :php:interface:`ConfigReaderInterface` implementations should throw this
+    error when they encounter an error.

 Built-in Configuration readers
 ------------------------------